SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/find-labs.md

     </>}
 />

-## Lab - Inverse Kinematics
+## :unlock: Lab - Inverse Kinematics

 :::verified
 Author: Compliance Robotics \
+Recommended audience: Master's students in robotics, mechanical engineering, or related fields with experience in Python programming. \
-*Distributed with the Emio Labs application*
+:unlock: *This lab features content that does not require the robot.
+Distributed with the Emio Labs application.*
 :::

 **Explore the principles of inverse kinematics as applied to soft robots, and write your own inverse kinematic solver in python.**